Cassin01/texrun.vim/README.md

 # texrun.vim
-A auto compiler for tex
+A auto run for tex

 ## Install